jdsmooth2j/Train-Your-Own-Object-Detector-Using-Tensorflow-Object-Detection-API-Tutorial-Windows/README.md

 There are lots of tutorials available over the Internet on how to use TensorFlow’s Object Detection API to train a customized object classifier for multiple objects, Edje Electronics is the best one I have seen.
 This tutorial is written on *Windows 8.1*, and it should also work for *Windows 7, 8 and 10*.
 The version of tensorflow I used on this tutorial was *TensorFlow v1.5.0* (it will likely work for future versions of TensorFlow)

 *TensorFlow-GPU* versions allows your PC to use the 'graphics/video card' to "provide extra processing power" while performing training, it is recommended to install tensorflow-GPU version for this purpose.
-Using TensorFlow-GPU instead of a regular TensorFlow "reduces the training time" significantly, as a matter of fact based on Edje Electronics's experience, he documented a *reduced traning time by a factor of about 8* (3 hours to train instead of 24 hours).
+Using TensorFlow-GPU instead of a regular TensorFlow "reduces the training time" significantly.
+According to Edje Electronics's experience, the author documented a *reduced traning time by a factor of about 8* (**3 hours** to train *instead of 24 hours*).
 The CPU-only version of TensorFlow can also be used for this tutorial, but it will take much much longer.
 As a matter of fact, it took me about 15 hours to train my Insect Detector in 5,000 steps using the TensorFlow-CPU version and using the Faster R-CNN Inception v2 COCO model.
 If you choose to use the TensorFlow-CPU version, you do not need to install CUDA and cuDNN in Step 1.

 ## Procedure
 ### 1. Installing Anaconda, CUDA, and cuDNN (if using GPU)